sakeefkarim/sakeefmkarim/content/about/header/index.md

 <!-- this is a subheadline -->

 I am a PhD Candidate in the [Department of Sociology](https://www.mcgill.ca/sociology/) at McGill University (with a concentration in population dynamics).
-For more information about me and my work, keep on scrolling <i class="fas fa-arrow-down"></i>.
+For more information about me and my work, keep scrolling <i class="fas fa-arrow-down"></i>.
 Alternatively, you can access my curriculum vitae [here](/files/CV_August2021.pdf).